15+ Things to do In Soho (That You Haven’t Done Before)

 As the first public gallery in London dedicated solely to photography, The Photographer’s Gallery is a pioneer in the ways we experience and share art in the modern day.

-Whether you’re vegan or not, pop in here to see what all the fuss is about and explore the delights of modern vegan cuisine - you won’t be disappointed.
+It’s cosy, friendly, and always buzzing, the kind of place that makes you feel part of Soho’s creative pulse.
+Whether you’re vegan or not, pop in here to see what all the fuss is about; you won’t be disappointed.

 As one of the last truly independent cinemas in the West End, The Prince Charles Theatre offers plenty of cinematic things to do in Soho that go above and beyond the expected.